trilitech/tezos-developer-docs/docs/tutorials/smartpy-fa2-fungible/basic-fa2-token.md

 python fa2_fungible_simple.py
 ```

-If the command shows any errors, make sure that your contract matches the example.
-In particular, check your indentation, because indentation is significant in Python and SmartPy.

 If SmartPy compiles your contract successfully, nothing is printed to the command line output.
 Its compiler writes your contract to a folder with the name in the `sp.test_scenario` function, which is `fa2_lib_fungible` in this example.
 This folder has many files, including: